onivim/oni/README.md

 #### Fuzzy Finder

 Fuzzy Finder is a quick and easy way to switch between files.
-It's similiar in goal to the Ctrl-P plugin, and the built-in functionality editors like VSCode and Atom provide.
+It's similar in goal to the Ctrl-P plugin, and the built-in functionality editors like VSCode and Atom provide.

 ##### Entry point
 - `<C-p>` - show the Fuzzy Finder menu